qmk/qmk_firmware/Home.md

 This allows you output audio on the C6 pin (needs abstracting).
 See the [audio section](#audio-output-from-a-speaker) for more information.

+`FAUXCLICKY_ENABLE`

+Uses buzzer to emulate clicky switches.
+A cheap imitation of the Cherry blue switches.
+By default, uses the C6 pin, same as AUDIO_ENABLE.

 `VARIABLE_TRACE`

 Use this to debug changes to variable values, see the [tracing variables](#tracing-variables) section for more information.